-On January 14, 2019 the Court extended the case schedule in this matter by a few months at the request of Voith.
+Affirmative expert reports were exchanged on December 6, 2019.
+After several case schedule extensions, on February 27, 2020, the Court again extended the case schedule in this matter at Voith's request.
 The current case schedule establishes the following deadlines: